Preparation for Your New Puppy

 - Heartworm, Intestinal worms, & and Flea protection

 - Parasites: Coccidia & Giardia

 - Reverse Sneeze

 I use “Revolution” for flea and heartworm prevention.
-You need to get it from your vet and give monthly during the months that fleas are present.
-Please do not use the products sold at the cheap stores such as Hartz, Sergeants, Adams, etc. Those are useless, a waste of money, and OFTEN harm your puppy.
-Front Line Plus/ Pet Action Plus / Pet Armor Plus (these 3 have the same ingredients), Comfortis, Trifexis, NexGuard, & Bravecto are all good.
+You need to get it from your vet and give monthly only during the months that fleas are present.
+Please do not use the cheap products sold at the stores such as Hartz, Sergeants, Adams, etc. Those are useless, a waste of money, and OFTEN harm your puppy.
+Front Line Plus/ Pet Action Plus / Pet Armor Plus (these 3 have the same ingredients), Comfortis, Trifexis, NexGuard, & Simparica are all good.
 It helps to rotate the active ingredients occasionally to prevent the fleas developing a resistance.
-A few of these also contain Heartworm preventative, but most do not so be sure you are giving a heartworm preventative also during the mosquito months of the year.
+A few of these also contain Heartworm preventative, but most do not, so be sure you are giving a heartworm preventative also during the mosquito months of the year.